Kastellorizo: Geography

 The houses of the town are slender and characterised by wooden balconies and windows of the Anatolian type.
 Behind the waterfront, many houses are still in a ruinous state.
-At the entrance to the harbour, on the east side, stand the single story remnants of the former Italian government house (palazzina della delegazione), erected in 1926 by the Italian architect Florestano Di Fausto, who also designed some of the most important buildings of the Italian period in Rhodes.
+At the entrance to the harbour, on the east side, stand the single-story remnants of the former Italian government house (palazzina della delegazione), erected in 1926 by the Italian architect Florestano Di Fausto, who also designed some of the most important buildings of the Italian period in Rhodes.
 Nearby is the island's former Ottoman mosque which dates from the second half of the 18th century and which has been restored and re-opened as a museum since 2007.
 From here starts the town's quay, which runs along all three sides of the harbour.
-The central square —Plateia Ethelondon Kastellórizou ("Kastellorizo Volunteers' Square")—lies at the midpoint of the eastern side, near the vessel dock.
+The central square — Plateia Ethelondon Kastellórizou ("Kastellorizo Volunteers' Square") — lies at the midpoint of the eastern side, near the vessel dock.
 On the opposite side of the harbour one has a good view from this vantage of Pera Meria, the western quay, and the monasteries of Profitis Ilías and Aghia Triadha, the former now an army base.

-Above the quay on the eastern side there is a pathway which leads to the Castle of the Knights (14th century).
+Above the quay on the eastern side is a pathway which leads to the Castle of the Knights (14th century).
 Of it remain the curtain wall, part of a square tower, the remains of a cylindrical tower at the east corner, and toward the sea another cylindrical tower.
 A Doric inscription, carved in the rock, attests to the existence of an earlier fortress here during Antiquity.
 Inside the tower there is a large covered cistern.

 Ascending the steps on the eastern side of the town, one reaches the suburb of Horafia, where there is a square surrounded by the Church of St. George (1906), with a high dome of Byzantine type, and the Cathedral of Saints Constantine and Helena (1835).
 It has three naves divided by monolithic granite columns from the temple of Apollo Lykios in Patara (Anatolia).
 The columns carry ogival arches.
 Further east is the small bay known as Mandraki, the secondary harbour of the island.

 West of the town, beyond the summit of the island known as Vigla (270 m), stands Palaiokastro (old castle), the island's ancient acropolis.
 This fortified elevation has classical origins (see below, history section): its plan is rectangular and measures 60 × 80 m.
 In its interior stand an ancient tower, built with square limestone blocks, and large water cisterns.
 Carved on the base of the castle there is also a Doric inscription, dating back to the 4th or 3rd centuries BC, with references to Megiste (the ancient name of Kastellorizo) and its dependence on Rhodes.
 On the east side there are remnants of a gateway, or propylaea.

 Since August 2020 the island also features an interactive Puzzle Museum, the first of its kind in Greece and one of the very few in the world.